prototypesick/IDA-RPC/README.md

 pip install -r requirements.txt python3 ida_rpc.py
 ```
+**Alternatively you could user starter.sh to auto-start the python script so it uses way less in the background.**

 sorry if my code is little too 'weird' i havent coded in python for a while